 How Will Owning Stocks Affect My Taxes?

-Be sure to be prepared when you file your taxes, since you may need to pay taxes on your investments.
+Be prepared when you file your taxes, since you may need to pay taxes on your investments.
 Learn what you should expect this tax season if you have investments.

 If You Buy or Sell Your Investments